berezaa/minershaven/README.md

 ✔️ You may create and upload mods and edits of Miner's Haven if the brand property is not used commmercially.

-❌ You are prohibited from using the "Miner's Haven" name and other brand property commercially.
+❌ You are prohibited from using the "Miner's Haven" name and other brand property commercially without explicit written permission.

 minershaven.rbxl is available under the terms of the Apache 2 License.
 See [LICENSE](LICENSE) for details.